 Adventure Spirit, Matjis Barbris,

 Andra Marta, Filips Smits,

-- Treehouse Place, how to build constructions in the treetops
+- Treehouse Place, how to build a tree house

 Apart from their building activities, the participants in the Summer Camp - from different northern European countries - also made hammocks from rope and crafted rafts on the river, in other words they enjoyed a truly immersive experience in nature, expanding their horizons and learning lots of do-it-yourself skills.

 At the end of the workshop, Treehouse Place became the location for a public festival featuring music, food art installations and creative activities on the different platforms.
 A convivial opportunity to also share the unique sensation of being up in the trees, where the slight movement of the suspended structures vaguely reminds you of being in a boat and rocked by the gentle waves, as Matjis Barbris confirmed.
 Trying is believing.

 Organisers: Atelpa – Students & Young architects union, Adventure Spirit